-There is an exemption from public meeting requirements for those portions of a Commission meeting where trade secrets, used in the design and construction of hurricane loss models, are discussed.
-The closed portion of a Commission meeting where trade secrets are reviewed and discussed will be held prior to the public portion of the Commission meeting to review models for acceptability.
-Voting regarding the acceptability of a model shall only take place during the public portion of the meeting.
-During any closed meeting, Commission members shall confine their discussions to trade secrets related to that particular model under consideration.
+There is an exemption from public meeting requirements for those portions of a Commission meeting where trade secrets, used in the design and construction of hurricane or flood models, are discussed.
+The closed portion of a Commission meeting where trade secrets are reviewed and discussed will be held prior to the public portion of the Commission meeting to review hurricane or flood models for acceptability.
+Voting regarding the acceptability of a hurricane or flood model shall only take place during the public portion of the meeting.
+During any closed meeting, Commission members shall confine their discussions to trade secrets related to that particular hurricane or flood model under consideration.
 Discussions other than those involving trade secrets shall take place during the public portion of the meeting.
 Only public information that is absolutely essential to the understanding of the trade secret information may be provided along with the trade secret information during the closed meeting.
 Any such public information discussed must be discussed during the public portion of the meeting to ensure full access of the public to that information.

 In accordance with s.
 627.0628(3)(g), F.S., the closed portion of a Commission meeting shall be recorded electronically as per SBA policies and procedures.
 The recording is exempt from s.
 119.07(1), F.S., and s.
 24(a), Article 1 of the State Constitution.

-Attendees: The only authorized attendees of the closed portion of the Commission meeting to review models for acceptability shall include Commission members, Commission staff, Professional Team members, and modeling organization designated personnel, staff, and consultants.
+Attendees: The only authorized attendees of the closed portion of the Commission meeting to review hurricane or flood models for acceptability shall include Commission members, Commission staff, Professional Team members, and modeling organization designated personnel, staff, and consultants.

 Role of Professional Team: The discussion of trade secrets may involve verbal explanations, review of documents, and various types of demonstrations.
 Although the Professional Team will be present during the discussion of trade secrets, they should be viewed by the Commission members as a resource to confirm that the information being provided is consistent with the information provided on-site.
 Questions related to modeling organization trade secrets shall be addressed directly to the modeling organization rather than to the Professional Team members.

-Room Requirements: Before the closed portion of the Commission meeting to review models for acceptability begins, the room shall be cleared of all unauthorized persons and all their belongings.
+Room Requirements: Before the closed portion of the Commission meeting to review hurricane or flood models for acceptability begins, the room shall be cleared of all unauthorized persons and all their belongings.
 No briefcases, cellular phones, laptops, or other electronic devices shall be accessible to the authorized attendees during the closed meeting other than equipment needed by the modeling organization and equipment required by the Commission to accommodate Commission members.

 All telephone lines and all microphones shall be checked to ensure that discussions cannot be heard, relayed, or recorded beyond the confines of the room.
 Personnel outside of the meeting room shall be asked to move to a distance where discussions cannot be inadvertently overheard or visual presentations seen.
 No telephone calls shall be made or received from the meeting room during the discussions of trade secrets other than those needed to meet the needs of the modeling organization.
 Authorized attendees needing to make or receive telephone calls shall be required to leave the meeting room to handle such communications.
 Any notes taken by authorized attendees, other than the modeling organization, shall be collected and given to the modeling organization at the conclusion of the closed meeting and prior to anyone leaving the meeting room.
 During the closed meeting, internet access may be available where modeling organizations may choose to provide direct access to the model by electronic means to help answer questions of Commission members.